 Individual service member who are impacted by this should contact the TSP call center or a tax adviser for guidance on the impacts of IRS regulations on their contributions.”

-Until we get the IRC references from the CPAs and the lawyers, please feel free to refer to this post with the DoD BRS office, DFAS, the TSP, and your pay/personnel office.
+Until we get Now that we have the IRC references and clarifications from the CPAs and the lawyers, please feel free to refer to this post with the DoD BRS office, DFAS, the TSP, and your pay/personnel office.
 This example is how the system is supposed to work.
 The BRS software implementation in the DFAS and TSP computer networks has hopefully fixed any glitches from 2017 or earlier.

-At the end of this example I’ve included a screen capture of a spreadsheet and a link to the Google Sheet where you can tweak your own numbers.
+At the end of this example, I’ve included a screen capture of a spreadsheet and a link to the Google Sheet where you can tweak your numbers.

 Here’s a scenario for a servicemember who: